apribadi/oxcart/README.md

 ## Features

-- fast
+- speed
-- allocates objects of multiple types
+- allocation of objects with multiple types
-- allocates slices, strings, and arbitrary layouts
+- allocation of slices, strings, and arbitrary layouts
-- supports `reset`-ing and reusing an arena
-- separates allocation from initialization to avoid stack spills
+- allocation separated from initialization to avoid stack spills
+- reuse of memory after `reset`-ing an arena
-- sound
+- soundness
-- compatible with strict provenance
+- compatibility with strict provenance
-- zero-dependency
+- zero dependencies

 ## Non-Features

 - no allocation through an immutable reference
-- no nested stack of regions
 - no `drop` calls for objects upon arena `reset` or `drop`
 - no `allocator_api` integration
+- no nested stack of regions
+- no support for custom DSTs

 ## License